 It is easy to work with humans operating transport as we know exactly who is responsible for any damages or malfunctions.
 Millions are spent on insurance costs by logistics firms just to ensure that in the event of an accident, operators are certified to cover costs.
 Drones use for commercial purposes have regulations requiring them to stay within line of sight when flying.
 Drones used for transportation cannot be kept constantly in the line of sight.
 The skill to maneuver and fly to the right destination is all controlled by AI.
 So, the question arises, who is held accountable for product replacement costs when goods get damaged in the event of a drone crash.
 What if a technical malfunction or operational error causes it to fall and cause serious injury to someone on impact?

 Drones are going to be a substantial part of the logistical operations for many companies within a few years.
 However, the overall ability of drones to revolutionize and improve logistical operations globally is yet to be determined.
-As we get more clarity into the future potential of drones, incorporation of drones into logistical operations will become more cost effective for small parcel services and last mile operators with increased applicability and feasibility.
+As we get more clarity into the future potential of drones, incorporation of drones into logistical operations will become more cost effective for last mile operators with increased applicability and feasibility.
 Even though truck fleets’ sales aren’t exponentially rising overnight, it is time for companies to analyze the vast potential drone technology possesses and the impact it can have on the future of the logistics industry.